reyhan-1/tennis-score-display/README.md

 ## Features
 - Displays the current tennis score in standard format (e.g., "15-30", "Love-All", "Deuce", "Advantage for Player 1").
+- Program keep accepting new scores until the user terminates with 'exit'
 - Supports input directly through the command line or from a file using command line arguments.
 - Customizable player names for each game session, default Player 1 - Player 2 if names are not provided.
 - Handles common input errors like invalid score formats or missing files.